Fiserv/digital-disbursements-platform/docs/documentation/features/p2p.md

 ## Introduction

-The Person-to-Person (P2P) feature facilitates direct fund transfers between merchants and recipients.
-Direct Disbursement merchants have access to this functionality.
-Enabling Person-to-Person (P2P) payments offers advantages such as convenience, speed, cost-effectiveness, accessibility, enhanced user experience, and increased efficiency in fund transfers.
+Peer-to-Peer (P2P) payments refer to transactions where a company facilitates payments between two individuals—a sender and a receiver.
+This feature allows developers to utilize a single API to implement direct fund transfers between to recipients.
+By enabling P2P payments, developers can offer benefits such as convenience, speed, cost-effectiveness, accessibility, an enhanced user experience, and increased efficiency in fund transfers.

 ## Prerequisites